Kahdeg-15520487/calced/Circuit_DSL_Specification.md

 - **Subcircuit outputs:** `subcircuit_name.out` or `subcircuit_name.out[index]`
 - **Circuit inputs:** `input_name` or `array_input[index]`

+## Sequential Circuit Behavior

+Circuits become **sequential** when they include a `clk` input.
+Sequential circuits exhibit different simulation behavior:

+### Clock Edge Detection
+- The simulator automatically detects **rising clock edges** (transitions from 0 to 1 on the `clk` input)
+- Clock state is tracked internally to identify edge transitions

+### Edge-Triggered Updates
+- **Combinational circuits**: Outputs update immediately when inputs change
+- **Sequential circuits**: External outputs only update on rising clock edges
+- Internal gate computations occur on every simulation tick, but outputs are held constant until the next clock edge

+### Sequential Gate Behavior
+- Sequential gates like `DFF()` only change state on clock edges
+- This enables proper simulation of flip-flops, registers, and other state-holding elements
+- Multiple sequential gates in the same circuit synchronize their updates to the same clock edge
+- **Implementation Note**: NAND-based SR latches may not converge to correct initial states in combinational simulation.
+Use NOR-based SR latches for reliable sequential behavior.

+### Simulation Timing
+- `Tick()` method advances simulation by one time step
+- For sequential circuits: internal state converges, but outputs only update if clock rose
+- For combinational circuits: outputs update immediately to reflect new input values

 ## Comments

 - Lines beginning with `//` are treated as comments